-The Spey is one of Scotland’s only rivers that you can paddle from its headwaters in the mountains all the way to where it joins the sea.
-No stops, no portages around dams or locks—if you like, it can be an entirely uninterrupted week of paddling.
+The Spey is one of the few rivers in the UK where you can go on a multi-day canoe trip through mountains all the way to where it joins the sea.
+It can be an entirely uninterrupted week of paddling.
 2020 was a lot of things, but it was significant for boaters and canoeists because we couldn’t paddle as a group, and certainly couldn’t embark on multi-day trips.
 Getting back into expeditions was immensely satisfying because we got to work together as a team again.

 The Spey is the perfect Scottish Canoe expedition.
 We started the trip at Knockando, below the Aberlour Distillery.
 Almost every Scottish paddler knows what it smells like to paddle in the presence of a distillery—a smell akin to baking, depending on what part of the distilling process is taking place.
 Squirming with anticipation after a long 18 months on land, we lowered the canoes down into the gorge on throw lines.
 The canoes sat satisfyingly low in the water under our gear and food, straining at the lines.
 Getting that first stroke in and cruising away from the bank in convoy felt like leaving the last year behind.